 Though you may be tempted to seize property stolen from you, disputes over personal property need to go through the legal system in Tennessee.
 Personal property is any physical, tangible item that can be moved.
 Think cars, computers, artwork, or building materials.
 It also includes intangible property such as stock and bonds.
 In short, personal property is anything other than real estate or intellectual property.

-If you have a dispute involving personal property, contact Brezina Law today.
+If you have a dispute involving personal property, contact Atkins Brezina, PLLC today.
 Our Knoxville attorney can carefully review the facts and seek appropriate legal action.

 When Money Damages Are Not Enough

 The typical resolution to most legal disputes involve one side paying money to the other.
 Money damages are an appropriate remedy for many property disputes—but not all.

 For example, if your property is unique or hard-to-find, then you might want possession of that unique item.
 The same is true of disputes regarding pets, with the law viewing animals as personal property.
 A lump sum of money can’t make up for losing your beloved cat or dog; instead, you want possession.
 When money is not enough, you need to institute an action to recover your personal property.

 We can file a petition with the correct court to seek possession of property.
 This document should identify the property in dispute and provide legal grounds for why you are entitled to it.
 You must have a valid claim to possession—for example, you own the item but let someone borrow it.